ChiChenChang/memristor-ngspice-modeling/README.md

 The terminal voltage `V(p,n)` is first mapped into a smooth polarity-dependent target function and voltage-dependent SET/RESET time constants.
-The internal state then evolves through a relaxation-type equation of the general form
+The internal state then evolves through a relaxation-type equation of the general form:

-\[
+$$
 \frac{dx}{dt}
 =
 \frac{A(V)-x}{\tau(V)},
 \qquad
-\tau(V)=R_h(V)C_h .
+\tau(V)=R_h(V)C_h
-\]
+$$

 Here, `A(V)` determines the polarity-dependent target state, while `R_h(V)` controls the voltage-dependent switching speed.
 The raw state `x` is converted into a bounded effective state `xh`, which is subsequently used by the nonlinear terminal-current equation.

 The NGSpice implementation also includes smooth polarity blending, bounded-state mapping, and protected exponential functions to improve transient convergence.

 ### 2. Direct Terminal-Voltage-Driven State Model